- Program List

 - About Exploring Music

-Venice: The Glories of Purchase Now
+Venice: The Glories of

 Exploring Music focuses on sounds of the city, water, and love in Venice.
 Bill explores the magical city that inspired music of the late Renaissance, Baroque, and the beginning of Italian opera.
 From Monteverdi and Orlando di Lasso, Bill includes religious and secular music and continues with two major Venetian influences: Adrian Willaert of Dutch descent and the Roman composer Palestrina.
 Other composers featured in the week are Gabrieli, Vivaldi, Verdi, and more.